 How to Avoid:

-Make sure that you pay special attention to racking in order to utilize the entire height, length and width of the space.
-For this, it is highly recommended that you run a report of all the cargo that you have processed within at least one year, and group it by dimension.
+Make sure that you pay special attention to racking in order to utilize the entire height, length, and width of the space.
+For this, it is highly recommended that you run a report of all the cargo that you have processed within at least one year and group it by dimension.

 This will give you a clear idea of the required rack configuration and storage distribution setup.
-Odds are that you are facing poor warehouse space optimization rather than shortage of space.
+Odds are that you are facing poor warehouse space optimization rather than a shortage of space.

 Warehouse space often makes 15% to 20% of the cost per order.